Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 video queue, drains/discards pre-seek frames and waits for the matching barriers from both routed A/V tracks.
 A successful `SeekFlush` carries the decode-safe MPEG-TS landing PTS; Sanctuary converts that back to media time and discards the old PCM output so no pre-seek samples survive.
+The video-defined landing also becomes a temporary post-seek epoch floor for both tracks: decoded A/V frames timestamped before it are discarded until each track reaches the landed epoch.
+Video normally satisfies this immediately because the source seek itself lands on a video access point; the guard mainly protects audio from valid MPEG-TS mux skew where older AAC appears later in byte order.

 If the current audio metadata is already authoritative it reopens the output immediately; a freshly opened quality rendition may still have provisional AAC metadata, in which case Sanctuary leaves audio closed until the first ordered post-seek `StreamUpdate` supplies rate/channels/format.
-The first post-seek AAC PTS then initialises the new audio timeline before normal preroll can resume.
+The first accepted AAC PTS at or after the landed epoch then initialises the new audio timeline before normal preroll can resume.
 A rejected seek restores the previous position/play state and disables further seeks for that session.
 Rapid later seeks supersede older generations, whose stale barriers are ignored.